dynamicdip/dynamicdip.github.io/_pages/people.md

 <td style="border:none; vertical-align:top; padding:0;">
 <strong style="font-size:21px; font-weight:700; color:#1a1a1a; line-height:1.3;">N Akhila</strong><br>
 <span style="color:#333; font-size:15px; font-weight:600;">Ph.D.
 Student, CBSA School of AIDE &nbsp;|&nbsp; p23ai0001@iitj.ac.in</span><br><br>
-<span style="text-align:left; display:block; font-size:15px; line-height:1.75; color:#333;">Akhila holds an M.Tech. in Data Science from Amrita Viswa Vidyapeetham and a B.Tech in Computer Science from Andhra University.
+<span style="text-align:left !important; display:block; font-size:15px; line-height:1.8; color:#333;">Akhila holds an M.Tech. in Data Science from Amrita Viswa Vidyapeetham and a B.Tech in Computer Science from Andhra University.
 Her research delves into the intricate dynamics of the brain using heart-brain coupling, using EEG, fMRI, and iEEG to contribute to a multimodal understanding of cognitive processes and their underlying physiological mechanisms.</span>
 </td>
 </tr>
 </table>